wlandau/workflowHelper/README.md

 packages = "MASS"
 ```

-The `strings` function converts R expressions into character strings, so I could have simply written `sources = "code.R"`, for example.
+The `strings` function converts R expressions into character strings, so I could have simply written `sources = "code.R"`.

 Next, I list the commands to generate the datasets.